 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.

-Finding it hard to connect with your Maker’s Kingdom?
+Wanting to connect with the aims of your Maker’s Kingdom?
 The rest of this webpage uses Jesus’ own prayer to help…[b]

 THE LORD’S PRAYER:

 1. Praise: “Our Father in Heaven, how great is Your name!
 Your Kingdom come!
 Your will be done on earth as it is in Heaven…”

 I’ll praise You Lord, all my life.
 I’ll sing praises to my God as long as I live.
 [Psalm 146:2]